2K Stereo Camera

 How does the ZED work?

 The ZED is a passive stereo camera that reproduces the way human vision works.
 Using its two “eyes” and through triangulation, the ZED creates a three-dimensional model of the scene it observes and can localize itself in 3D space.

 How is the ZED different from other depth sensors?

 Up until now, 3D sensors have been limited up to perceiving depth at short range and indoors.
-The ZED Stereo Camera is the first sensor to introduce indoor and outdoor long range depth perception, enabling the development of new services and applications in many industries: consumer electronics, AR/VR, drones, robotics, automotive, VFX, 3D printing and more.
+The ZED Stereo Camera is the first sensor to introduce indoor and outdoor long range depth perception along with 3D motion tracking capabilities, enabling new applications in many industries: consumer electronics, AR/VR, drones, robotics, retail, VFX, 3D printing and more.